luke-griggs/insider_trading/apps/briefs/reportV5.md

     story_article_md = story_article_md.strip()

     pre_prompt = """
-You are a highly skilled intelligence analyst working for a prestigious agency.
-Your task is to analyze a cluster of related news articles and extract structured information for an executive intelligence report.
-The quality, accuracy, precision, and **consistency** of your analysis are crucial, as this report will directly inform a high-level daily brief and potentially decision-making.
+You are a highly skilled financial intelligence analyst working for a prestigious investment firm.
+Your task is to analyze a cluster of related financial news articles and extract structured information for an executive market report.
+The quality, accuracy, precision, and **consistency** of your analysis are crucial, as this report will directly inform a high-level daily market brief and potentially investment decision-making.

 First, assess if the articles provided contain sufficient content for analysis:

-Here is the cluster of related news articles you need to analyze:
+Here is the cluster of related financial news articles you need to analyze:

 <articles>
 """.strip()